 "The idea is so surprisingly obvious that one really wonders why no one ever thought of it until now," said the jury.
 "Insights resulting from the method behind the cross-section make the book a textbook, which all architecture students ought to consult from their very first semester on."

-Nadogradnje – Urban Self-Regulation in Post-Yugoslav Cities by Martin Düchs, Monika Grubbauer, Hanna Hilbrandt, Vladimir Kulić, Sven Quadflieg and Dubravka Sekulić
+Nadogradnje – Urban Self-Regulation in Post-Yugoslav Cities, edited by Sven Quadflieg and Gregor Theune with contributions by Martin Düchs, Monika Grubbauer, Hanna Hilbrandt, Vladimir Kulić and Dubravka Sekulić."

 The editors describe this form of informal architecture as a sort of urban self-regulation, which would appear to be spreading rapidly," said the jury.
 "Tenants take their right to residence in their own hands and realise it accordingly."